w3c/wai-people-use-web/_people-use-web/tools-techniques-input.md

 ref: /people-use-web/tools-techniques-input/
 lang: en
 last_updated: 2017-05-15
-description: Introduces some of the techniques and tools that people with disabilities use to interact with the web — web browser settings, text-to-speech, voice recognition, and many more.
+description: Introduces some of the techniques and tools that people with disabilities use to interact with the web — web browser settings, text-to-speech, speech recognition, and many more.
 image: /content-images/wai-people-use-web/social.png
 footer: >
    <p><strong>Date: Draft in progress.</strong> Updated @@ Month 2021.
 First published Month 20@@.
 CHANGELOG.</p>